spanickroon/Rss-Reader/rssreader/documentation/installation_guide.md

 ```bash
 git clone https://github.com/Spanickroon/PythonHomework.git && cd PythonHomework && git branch --track FinalTask remotes/origin/FinalTask && git checkout FinalTask && ls
 ```
-3. Run the docker and docker installation script
+3. Run the docker and docker-compose installation script.
+If you get an error, then you have problems with the Internet.
+Restart the command again
 ```bash
 chmod +x install.sh && . install.sh
 ```